jumakki/esphome-ensto/README.md

 Automation below can be copy-pasted to Home Assistant by creating new automation, and selecting `Edit in YAML` from Options.

+> [!NOTE]
-> ***Note:*** The full name of Boost offset service depends on the name of used ESPHome node.
+> The full name of Boost offset service depends on the name of used ESPHome node.
 In example below it is `esphome-ensto` causing full service name to be `esphome.esphome_ensto_set_ensto1_temperature_boost_offset`.

+> [!IMPORTANT]
-> ***Note:*** Boost value should not be set when Thermostat Climate Controller is turned ON like in [example 2](#2-usage-with-thermostat-climate-controller) as any Boost set by this automation will be overwritten by Climate Controller.
+> Boost value should not be set when Thermostat Climate Controller is turned ON like in [example 2](#2-usage-with-thermostat-climate-controller) as any Boost set by this automation will be overwritten by Climate Controller.
 Only one method of controlling the thermostat should be used at the time.

 ```yaml
 alias: Night time temperature drop